dbiaznosau/HardcoreDBiazn/README.md

 # HardcoreDBiazn
-This is completed task for WebDriver module in the Functional Testing Mentoring program (Advanced) Difficulty - Hardcore.
+This is completed task for WebDriver module in the Functional Testing Mentoring program (Advanced).

+Difficulty - Hardcore.

 Please, see the requiremets: